 Step 4.
 Set the new file system and other options, then click "Start".

-The causes leading to "Windows cannot run disk checking on this volume because it is write protected" are relatively specific.
-Thus, the ways to fix the error are clear, either by removing write protection or fixing file system errors.
-Hope one of the methods above can help you fix your problematic hard drive perfectly.
+The "Windows cannot run disk checking on this volume because it is write protected" error is usually caused by specific reasons, making the solutions clear-cut.
+To resolve the issue, you can either remove the write protection or fix file system errors.
+Hopefully, one of the methods above will help you fix your hard drive perfectly.

 If you have more questions about Windows Disk Checking or CHKDSK on a locked drive, check the following questions and you may find the answers to listed questions may interest you somehow.

-The basic cause of this error is that the Windows disk checking command is disallowed for executing as the target device is write-protected.
-So the best way to resolve this issue is to remove write protection from your device.
+The error occurs because Windows disk checking is disallowed when the target device is write-protected.
+To resolve this, remove write protection from the device.

-There are 5 ways that can help to unlock a write-protected drive or device.
-For a detailed guide, you may revert back to the detailed operations of 5 Fixes on this page for help.
+There are 5 ways to unlock a write-protected drive or device, including detailed guides that can be found on this page for further assistance.

 To remove the write protection of a hard drive from Command Prompt, you should be careful while executing the following steps: